 What is means if you cry when you meditate

-If you continue to cry when meditating, it’s a sign
+If you continue to cry when meditating, it’s a sign.

-Controlling your emotions means you let your emotions out in healthy ways.
+You need to let your emotions out in healthy ways.

 There are two great techniques that I recommend you use.
 Both will help you to let your emotions out in a healthy way.